 Respect the culture.
 If you’re visiting countries that require you to cover up then respect that.
 Take lightweight, loose-fitting clothes (if it’s a hot country) that will cover your arms and legs.

 And finally… Pack, repack, repeat.
 Each time you try you might find something else you can live without, making your bag that little bit lighter every time.
 Before you know it, you and your backpack will be enjoying the view at 30,000 feet.

 I know it all seems like a lot to consider but it gets easier each time you try.
 Why not write a list of everything you want to pack, and cross things off when you realise you don’t need them?
 Once it’s crossed off it can’t go back in the bag!

-But guess what….
-Even though I know my bag will pass for carry-on luggage on most airlines, I still always check it in when it’s free.
+But guess what… Even though I know my bag will pass for carry-on luggage on most airlines, I still always check it in when it’s free.
 Why?
-Because I’m too damn lazy to carry it with me while I wait to bored.
+Because I’m too damn lazy to carry it with me while I wait to board.
 So try and keep all your valuables in your ‘personal item’!